omarrabdelkader/retroboots/README.md

     // @route PUT api/boot/:id
     // @acess Private

 The putBoot function is used to update a certain footwear product.
 First, we validate the existence of this product.
 Then, we use the findByIdAndUpdate method to update the product.
+Only authorized users can perform this action.
 4. // @desc Delete boots
 // @route DELETE api/boot/:id
 // @acess Private

 The deleteBoot function is used to delete a certain footwear product.
 First, we validate the existence of this product.
 Then, we use the findByIdAndDelete() method to delete the product.
+This action is performed only by authorized users.

 ## Route